UnePatate5010/GUI-White-Black-Box-Models-Mix/README.md

 ## Project Structure
 The main code is located in `src/` which is divided in different categories.
 For instance, all code files directly related to the graphic interface (frames...) are inside `src/widgets/`.
 Moreover, tests can be found in `tst/`.
-Finnaly, new datasets can be added in `datasets/` (more tweaks are needed though).
+Finally, new datasets can be added in `datasets/` (more tweaks are needed though).
 ```
 .
 └── GUI/